How to Achieve Class A with PET Acoustic Panels

 But in many cases:

-Increasing thickness alone is less effective than adding depth behind the panel.
+Increasing thickness alone is less effective

 A thinner panel with proper structure